wp-plugins/postman-smtp/readme.txt

 = How do I get a Google Client ID?
 (For Gmail users only!) =
 1. Go to [Google Developer's Console](https://console.developers.google.com/) and choose 'Create Project', or use an existing project if you have one.
 1. If you have previously created a project, select it from the Projects page and you will arrive at the Project Dashboard.
 If you have just created a project, you are brought to the Project Dashboard automatically.
-1. If you have not filled out the consent screen for this project, do it now.
-In the left-hand hand navigation menu, select 'Consent Screen' from under 'APIs & auth'.
-Into 'email address' choose the correct Gmail address and in 'product name' put 'Postman SMTP'.
-Choose 'Save'.
 1. Select 'API's' from under 'APIs & auth'.
 Find 'Gmail API'.
 Select 'Enable API'.
+1. Select 'Consent Screen' from under 'APIs & auth'.
+Into 'email address' choose the correct Gmail address and in 'product name' put 'Postman SMTP'.
+Choose 'Save'.
 1. Select 'Credentials' from under 'APIs & auth'.
 Choose 'Create a new Client ID'.
 1. For the 'Application Type' use 'Web application'.
 1. In 'Authorized Javascript origins' enter the 'Javascript Origins' given by Postman (either from the wizard[[screenshot]](http://plugins.svn.wordpress.org/postman-smtp/assets/examples/Screen_Shot_2015-03-06_at_2_34_22_PM.png), or from the manual configuration page[[screenshot]](http://plugins.svn.wordpress.org/postman-smtp/assets/examples/Screen_Shot_2015-03-06_at_2_44_48_PM.png)).